-What Are the Risks and Effects of Smoking Heroin? – Heroin is a semi-synthetic opioid derived from the opium alkaloid morphine, a narcotic that is commonly used to treat pain.
+Smoking heroin is extremely hazardous, and the notion that it is safer than other methods of consumption is a dangerous myth.
+Heroin is a semi-synthetic opioid derived from the opium alkaloid morphine, a narcotic that is commonly used to treat pain.
 Heroin is usually found in powder form in colors ranging from white to brown and also as a dark tacky substance, aptly referred to as black tar heroin.

 Heroin is abused for the “rush” that occurs soon after use.
 This intense feeling of pleasure tends to lead to additional use, as the person attempts to replicate the initial experience.
 After heroin reaches the brain, it is converted back into morphine and thus produces a comparable effect.